donniecodesit/50dor-contactmanager/README.md

 ## About This App
-This is a React Contact Manager Mock Application built with React during Day 18 of a 50 Days of React Udemy Course.
+React project made during Day 18 of "50 Days of React" by Sufa Digital Media on Udemy.
 It is a mock application which allows you to save contacts names and numbers to a temporary list.
 Super simple app!

 ## How To Install & Run